What equipment will I need?

 We would suggest you use an MS Windows 10 system for ease of access to our commonly used systems, and to use some of the specialist engineering software for your studies.
 We would also suggest your device should have a microphone and webcam to interact with staff and students during online support sessions and tutorials.

-You do not need to purchase any software; Microsoft Office is available to download free of charge to all students for the duration of their studies and specialist engineering software is available in our on-campus computer rooms and through a remote desktop connection.
+You do not need to purchase any software; Microsoft 365 (MS Word, Excel, PowerPoint etc.) is available free of charge to all students for the duration of their studies and specialist engineering software is available at any time and from anywhere via our Engineering Virtual Desktop or provided under license to run on your own device.

-There are computer rooms available on campus and a laptop loan service but both are offered on a first come first served basis and may be at reduced capacity due to Covid restrictions.
-All students (home, EU, and International) who might struggle with financing IT equipment can apply for support via the Hardship Fund.
+There are computer rooms available on campus and a laptop loan service but both are offered on a first come first served basis.
+Whilst you will have access to suitable computing facilities to support your learning, having your own device will allow you to better manage your time and your studies.
+Any students (home, EU, and International) who might struggle with financing IT equipment can apply for support via the Hardship Fund.

 This page will help guide you through the requirements that your laptop needs to meet.
 We can only recommend things to you; we cannot tell you what to buy.
 That's up to you so please read the following carefully.